neilpeterson/jit-portal-issue-repro/README.md

 ![](./images/jit-vm-network.png)

-If using PowerShell against **JIT-VM-002** to request JIT access, the request is successful, and the expected allow NSG rule has been created.
+If using PowerShell against **JIT-VM-002** to request JIT access, the request is successful.

 ![](./images/jit-rule-pwsh-good.png)